 Occupational therapy (OT) is another important treatment that can help people with Parkinson's manage their mobility challenges.
 OT focuses on helping patients achieve independence in activities of daily living, such as eating, bathing, repositioning in bed, and dressing.
 It also helps them adapt to changes in the home environment or workplace due to the progression of Parkinson's disease.

 OT can be adapted to include technology such as sensors and virtual reality systems that help people with Parkinson's perform daily activities while in bed.
 This technology can help patients learn how to safely move in and out of bed and identify areas where they may need additional assistance.
 It also provides feedback that allows caregivers to monitor their progress and adjust the treatment plan as needed.

 By leveraging technology for occupational therapy, people with Parkinson's can safely and effectively practice activities of daily living in the comfort and privacy of their homes or nursing facility.
 This greatly reduces the stress associated with travel and helps ensure that patients receive consistent and quality care.

 Speech and language therapy can help people with Parkinson's improve their communication skills and ability to swallow food safely.
 This type of therapy teaches patients how to use various techniques to modify their speech, such as slowing down or pausing between words.
 It also helps them practice strategies for safe swallowing and ways to reduce choking on foods or liquids.

-By leveraging technology for speech and language therapy, people with Parkinson's can learn and apply these techniques in a safe and comfortable environment.
+By leveraging technology for speech and language therapy, people with Parkinson's can research and clinical practice these techniques in a safe and comfortable environment.